studiozeffa/react-native-training-course/challenges/lists.md

 > Tip: start a new app with `expo init` to complete these challenges.

 - Use React Navigation to create two screens: `List` and `Detail`.
-Add a button to navigate from list -> detail.
 Use the following configuration:
   - Give the List screen a headerbar title of 'Contacts'
   - Make sure the headerbar has a background colour of #2a3daa, with white text.
 If you are on iOS, don't forget the statusbar text colour too.
 - Pull down the list of contacts from [here](assets/contacts.json) and put it into your project filesystem.